tldr-pages/tldr/pages/common/gh.md

 > Work seamlessly with GitHub from the command line.
 > More information: <https://cli.github.com/>.

-- View and filter a repository’s open issues:
+- View and filter repository’s open issues:

 `gh issue list`